What you need to know

 After-tax

-If you have extra money to put toward retirement, after-tax contributions let you save beyond the pretax and Roth IRS limits.
-For 2024, this means you could contribute up to $69,000 of your eligible compensation (combined with pre-tax, Roth 401(k), and employer contributions); $76,500 if you're age 50+.
+After-tax contributions can be a viable investment strategy in the right circumstances.
+After-tax contributions let you save beyond the IRS limits on pretax and Roth contributions, which helps you if you have extra money to put toward retirement.
+For 2025, this means you could contribute up to $70,000 of your eligible compensation (your combined pretax, Roth 401(k), and employer contributions).
 Use this formula to determine how much you can contribute after-tax:

-After-tax contributions grow tax-deferred but you pay taxes on investment earnings at withdrawal.
+After-tax contributions grow tax-deferred, but you pay taxes on investment earnings when you make withdrawals.
 You can continue to enjoy tax benefits by converting after-tax contributions to Roth.

 You can convert your after-tax money to Roth at any time, and there is no limit to how often you can convert.
-You can make converting easier by signing up for automated conversions by calling Fidelity.
+You can make converting easier by signing up for automated conversions with Fidelity.

 New to Workday?

-You’re probably pumped to embark on the 401(k) adventure!
-You can enroll in the plan on the Fidelity website starting 10 days after your hire date.
-Have a 401(k) plan with your previous employer?
-Avoid exceeding your annual contribution limit by completing the 401(k) questionnaire through Workday.
-Instructions can be found on Workspace.
+Enroll in the 401(k) on the Fidelity website starting 10 days after your hire date.
+If you contributed to a 401(k) with your previous employer, make sure to avoid exceeding your annual contribution limit by completing the 401(k) questionnaire through Workday.
+Instructions can be found on Horizon.